 Kodansha has the 11th volume of Cage of Eden.
 Now that it’s getting serious enough to kill off some of its main cast, will things continue to take a turn for the deadly?
 And what will this mean for the female cast’s ability to strip naked and bathe in rivers?
 (Likely not much.)

 Vertical continues to dip its toes into the josei market, this time with Kyoko Okazaki’s Helter Skelter: Fashion Unfriendly, a done-in-one manga volume from the pages of Shodensha’s Feel Young.
 The premise reminds me of the movie Death Becomes Her, though I suspect this won’t be as funny as that was.
 It’s still a highly awaited release.

-MELINDA: I’m absolutely looking forward to this, and have been since the announcement last year at NYCC.
+MJ: I’m absolutely looking forward to this, and have been since the announcement last year at NYCC.
 I’ll be picking it up for sure.

 MICHELLE: Me, too!

 ANNA: I am looking forward to this as well!
 I think Vertical putting out more josei is a great thing, and I’ll absolutely be picking this up.

 SEAN: Viz has its annual release of Ikigami: The Ultimate Limit, but it’s almost over, as I think the series ends with 10.
 I’m not sure if it’s still doing the ‘let’s see how people deal with impending death’ thing or if it’s moving into a big climax.
 Honestly, it was a bit too depressing for me.

 MJ: I haven’t read this in a long time, and had actually thought it was already over.
 Oops?

 MICHELLE: I have a bunch of volume of this but I haven’t read beyond volume two ‘cos it was too depressing for me, too.